-Dr. Elliott and Dr. Nice use highly effective adjusting techniques to help patients improve their spinal biomechanics and reduce nervous system interference.
+Dr. Levi Curran and Dr. Elliott use highly effective adjusting techniques to help patients improve their spinal biomechanics and reduce nervous system interference.
 The approaches used are based on clinical judgement and years of experience.

 The following techniques are used at our Walworth chiropractic office: